 - • Hanky Panky thongs fit nicely as my body grew, especially with stretchy, tight clothing.

 - • Gap Body slip was a must under all my dresses.
 I was pregnant in the summer and this provided clingy support that was light and comfortable so I could still wear my normal dresses

-- • Bella Band - perfect for 1st trimester when my jeans still fit, but wouldn’t button anymore.
+- • Bella Band – perfect for the 1st trimester when my jeans still fit, but wouldn’t button anymore.
 Also essential for the 4th trimester.

-- • J Crew tank tops – I ordered a few sizes up since I’m tall and wore them under everything as they gave me an extra 6 inches of coverage in length so I could wear normal tops and not have a gap between my pants
+- • J Crew tank tops – I ordered a few sizes up since I’m tall, and wore them under everything as they gave me an extra 6 inches of coverage in length so I could wear normal tops and not have a gap between my pants

 - • Burts Bees lip balm